NVIDIA/cuda-quantum/python/README.md

 ## License

 CUDA Quantum is an open source project.
-The source code is avilable on [github][github_link] and licensed under [Apache License 2.0](../LICENSE).
+The source code is available on [github][github_link] and licensed under [Apache License 2.0](../LICENSE).
 By downloading NVIDIA CUDA Quantum, you accept the terms and conditions of the NVIDIA End User License Agreement.